Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Results and discussion

 \subsection{Kilonova ejecta detectability in low frequencies}

-We also see that for standard parameters, the fireball turns optically thin well before $t_{\rm dec}$.
-This implies that the expected flux $f_{\nu}$ is proportional to $\nu^{-0.6}$ (for a $p=2.2$) for almost all late-time radio observations done so far; hence $MHz$ frequencies can provide better constraints than GHz frequencies from equally deep kilonova remnant searches.
+We also see that the fireball turns optically thin for standard parameters before $t_{\rm dec}$.
+This implies that the expected flux density $f_{\nu}$ is proportional to $\nu^{-0.6}$ (for a $p=2.2$) for almost all late-time radio observations done so far; hence $MHz$ frequencies can provide better constraints than GHz frequencies from equally deep kilonova remnant searches.
 Upper limits in $600$~MHz and $6$~GHz differing by a factor of $3$ can provide similar constraints on the kilonova ejecta and magnetar energy.
-Because of this, though u-GMRT limits are relatively shallower compared to those from VLA and ATCA observations in the literature, we arrived at equally significant constraints from our study.
+Because of this, though uGMRT limits are relatively shallower compared to those from VLA and ATCA observations in the literature, we arrived at equally significant constraints from our study.
+For the maximum rotational energy of potential magnetars, \citet{2016ApJ...831..141F} obtained a range of $2 \times 10^{51} - 5 \times 10^{54}$~erg in a sample of 9 GRBs with VLA upper limits of $\sim 20 \mu$Jy at timescales of $1.2 - 7.7$~years.
+For a sample of 9 bursts observed by VLA, \citet{2020ApJ...902...82S} constrained the maximum energy of the magnetar to be (0.6 - 17.6) $\times 10^{52}$ erg.
+Another sample of 17 bursts observed by VLA and ATCA, \citet{2021MNRAS.500.1708R} obtained constraints in the rotational energy as (2 - 5) $\times 10^{52}$ erg.
+Two of the bursts in our sample are common with \citet{2020ApJ...902...82S} while three are common with \citet{2021MNRAS.500.1708R}.
+The maximum energy values of a magnetar (0.05 - 2) $\times 10^{52}$ erg, obtained in our study with GMRT/uGMRT data, are consistent with the values inferred by these authors.

-Motivated by this, we explored the detectability of kilonova radio emission for u-GMRT band-3 ($400$~MHz).
-We find that even for the most desirable parameters such as a maximally rotating magnetar ($E=10^{52}$~erg), low ejecta mass ($M_{\rm ej} = 0.001M_{\odot}$), and high ambient density ($n_0=0.5$), a flux above $30 \mu{\rm Jy}$ is not possible except for nearby ($z<0.06$) bursts.
+Motivated by this, we explored the detectability of kilonova radio emission for uGMRT band-3 ($400$~MHz).
+We find that even for the most desirable parameters such as a maximally rotating magnetar ($E=10^{53}$~erg), low ejecta mass ($M_{\rm ej} = 0.001M_{\odot}$), and high ambient density ($n_0=0.5$), a flux density above $30 \mu{\rm Jy}$ is not possible except for nearby ($z<0.06$) bursts.
 Therefore, kilonova searches have better chances for detection if attempted for nearby bursts having potentially denser ambient medium inferred from afterglow light curves.